ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

  **Agenda Item - Others in the Scrum dashboard**

 - Discussion regarding proposal FTS and global resource allocation
 - Idea of TCP controller getting all information of the networks and how much bandwidth is used or available, respectively
 - Discussion is related to RUCIO and SIGCOMM NAI
 - Clarification of cooperation with San Diego Supercomputer Center is intended
 - Question regarding Rucio/FTS interoperation:
    - How much do we as ALTO WG want to be integrated in the routing part?
+- FTS is the control plane regarding the maximum number of TCP sessions
+- Each source and destination maintain a amount of concurrent sessions and ALTO comes into the play for optimization of the routing matrix
+   - Adjustment or TCP sessions

 ----